IoT Testing Process for Building Robust IoT System

 This is the top priority area in IoT testing process as all the devices are provided with IP addresses and can transfer data over the network.
 The spread of the IoT has been a boon for hackers who can easily target these devices.
 Hence, it is crucial to test all the devices to eliminate vulnerabilities and maintain the integrity and security of data.
 The prime area of focus in security testing includes data protection, device identity and authentication, data encryption/decryption and data storage in the cloud.

 - Connectivity Testing

 As all the devices in an IoT system are connected through the network, they must be available constantly and also ensure seamless connectivity with the user.
 There are chances of any of these connected devices going offline.
-Thus, it becomes crucial to check the behaviour of the device during offline mode.
+Thus, it becomes crucial to check the behavior of the device during offline mode.
 A warning message has to be sent to the end-user if the device is offline or does not have a unified communication with the user.

 IoT devices continuously generate a huge amount of data.
 Performance testing ensures that these devices can work seamlessly without any interruptions.
 IoT performance testing is a complex and time-consuming process that ensures the development of a robust IoT system.
-This testing process involves testing of multiple components and endpoints, network communication, internal computation, timing analysis, load testing, data volume, velocity, variety, and accuracy and scalability
+This IoT testing process involves testing of multiple components and endpoints, network communication, internal computation, timing analysis, load testing, data volume, velocity, variety, and accuracy and scalability.

-An IoT ecosystem has a complex architecture as there are numerous devices which can be connected through it.
+An IoT eco-system has a complex architecture as there are numerous devices which can be connected through it.
 All of these devices are configured with various hardware and software systems.
 This makes it important for a tester to perform a compatibility test between all the combinations of these connected devices to ensure seamless performance.

 Verifying the IoT system before the full deployment of the system is important as it helps the tester in identifying defects in the early state.
 In this IoT testing process, the entire system or a single component is tested under real-world operating conditions to check if it is ready for full-scale implementation.